Jeremejevite

 • Portable diamond saw (to extract crystals from broad rock faces)

-• Heavy duty paint brush to dust specimens
+• Heavy-duty paint brush to dust specimens

-• Pocket tools (may use screw drivers, chisels, ice picks)
+• Pocket tools (may use screwdrivers, chisels, ice picks)

 • Personal protection equipment (gloves, safety glasses, etc.)